Dav0202/RecipeApi/README.md

-# An advanced REST API with Python, Django REST Framework and Docker using Test Driven Development (TDD)
+This is an advanced REST API with Python, Django REST Framework and Docker using Test Driven Development (TDD)